ABCD-STUDY/eprime-data-clean/readme.md

 The ABCD project is using E-Prime to run behavioral tests during fMRI scans.
 E-Prime produces EDAT2 (binary) files with the behavioral results.
 EDAT2 files are converted, at the acquisition site, into ASCII TAB-separated (preferred) or CSV files (extensions .txt and .csv, resepectively).
 We have observed several types of errors originated during this conversion.

 eprime_sprdsht_get.py extracts information from a given ASCII E-prime file, fixing known encoding issues.
-It can return information about an E-Prime file (experiment date and time, file diagnositics), or rewrite a clean version of the E-Prime file.
+It can return information about an E-Prime file (experiment date and time, file diagnostics), or rewrite a clean version of the E-Prime file.

 ### Usage